-Yet another sabarimala festive season is on the horizon.
-Though all the news channels are focusing mainly on whether women under the age of 50 should be allowed to enter the temple or not, this article is not at all going into that.
+Yet another Sabarimala festive season is on the horizon.
+In 2018, all the news channels were focusing mainly on whether women under the age of 50 should be allowed to enter the temple or not, this article is not at all going into that.
 Here, I’ll be summarizing a few health tips that can make your temple visit a healthier one this time around.
-These steps are based on my own personal experience as a pilgrim and as a medical professional who has been on duty at sabarimala during one of the festive seasons.
+These steps are based on my own personal experience as a pilgrim and as a medical professional who has been on duty at Sabarimala during one of the festive seasons.

 Also read “Are you at risk of heart disease?”

 #3 Don’t drink water from hotels and restaurants unless you are 100% sure that it is boiled water.
-Water borne diarrhoea are very common during the pilgrimage season.
+Waterborne diarrhea are very common during the pilgrimage season.
 And it is best advised to prevent it rather than treat it.
-The drinking water supplied on the sabarimala uphill road is safe and boiled water.
+The drinking water supplied on the Sabarimala uphill road is safe and boiled water.
 Be careful when you drink juices and other beverages from the petty shops.
 Keep this in mind when choosing the restaurants for your meals too.

-#6 As you all know, Sabarimala is a forest area and when we talk about forest, mosquitoes come into the picture automatically.
-There are many mosquito borne diseases like Dengue Fever, Filariasis, Malaria and Chikungunya and these can be easily prevented by taking some simple precautions.
-I have already written articles on this topic and you can find once such article on the Steps to prevent mosquito bites here.
-Remember to carry topical mosquito repellents and use long sleeve shirts when visiting on your journey.
+#5 As you all know, Sabarimala is a forest area and when we talk about forest, mosquitoes come into the picture automatically.
+There are many mosquito-borne diseases like Dengue Fever, Filariasis, Malaria and Chikungunya and these can be easily prevented by taking some simple precautions.
+I have already written articles on this topic and you can find once such an article on the Steps to prevent mosquito bites here.
+Remember to carry topical mosquito repellents and use long-sleeve shirts when visiting on your journey.

 I know that this list is not complete if any doctors or other medical professionals have something more to contribute to this list, please feel free to use the comments section below.